uclaacm/hack-sprint-w20/session-6-internet-and-APIs/README.md

 * Type of HTTP request: `Method.GET`
 * url: `url`
 * json object to send to server: `null`
+  * We won't use this, but if you need to send information to an endpoint in your request, you can put it here as a JSON object.
 * a callback if the API call succeeds: `[see below]`
 * a callback if there is an error: `[see below]`

+You see that we are passing in two **callbacks**.
+These are just like the ones we use with `setOnClickListener`!
+The first is called when we get our data back successfully.
+The second one is called if there is some error.

 Add the following to the `searchNumber` function: